incremen/spotdl-discography/README.md

 # spotdl-discography

 Download a full Spotify artist discography as MP3s, sorted into `Artist/Album/Track` folders.
-Built with [Claude Code](https://claude.ai/claude-code) to solve a bunch of annoying problems that come up when you try to do this the obvious way.

-It uses [spotdl](https://github.com/spotDL/spotify-downloader) under the hood — which pulls metadata from Spotify and audio from YouTube Music — so no Spotify Premium required.
+You can use this to gain access to songs spotify geoblocked from you.

 ---

+## Requirements

+Before using this script, make sure you have the following:

+**1. Python 3.8+**
+Check with `python3 --version`.
+If you don't have it, download it from [python.org](https://www.python.org/downloads/).

+**2. Spotify Premium (Required)**
+As of March 9, 2026, Spotify requires an active Premium subscription to use the Developer API (even in Development Mode).
+The audio itself is downloaded from YouTube Music, but you need Premium to create the API credentials to fetch the metadata.

+**3. A Desktop VPN (If you want to get around a geoblock)** If you are in a country where parts of an artist's catalog are geo-restricted on Spotify, the API will not return those albums.
+Any free VPN will do.
+I recommend [Windscribe](https://windscribe.com/download) because of how easy it is to set

+---

 ## Setup

-### 1. Clone and create a virtual environment
+### 1. Clone and initialize

 ```bash
 git clone <repo-url>